 Ms. Chung is also committed to public interest work, especially those involving children and women.
 She has successfully won asylum hearings for persecuted women based on their religious and/or political beliefs.
 She has served on the firm’s Pro Bono Committee.

 Ms. Chung received the "Leader in Law" from San Diego Business Journal in 2019 with the highest score among attorneys in the Intellectual Property category.
-She was also named as San Diego “Super Lawyer” in 2017, 2018 and 2019 for Intellectual Property Litigation by Super Lawyers magazine.
-Ms. Chung was also named to Lawyers of Color's Power List 2020, an annual list of the nation's most influential minority attorneys and allies.
+She was also named as San Diego “Super Lawyer” in 2020 and the three years immediately preceding for Intellectual Property Litigation by Super Lawyers magazine.
+Ms. Chung was recognized as a top patent practitioner in 2020 by IAM Patent 1000 – The World’s Leading Patent Practitioners.
+She was also named to Lawyers of Color's Power List 2020, an annual list of the nation's most influential minority attorneys and allies.